SAMPLE NEWSLETTER ARTICLE

 Heart Disease is the #1 Killer of Women.

-The Heart Truth® campaign and its Red Dress Project are coming to (insert community name) this February!
+The Heart Truth® program and its Red Dress® Project is coming to (insert community name) this February!

-Although significant progress has been made in increasing awareness among women that heart disease is their #1 killer (from 34 percent in 2000 to 69 percent in 2009) most fail to make the connection between its risk factors and their personal risk of developing heart disease.
+Although significant progress has been made in increasing awareness among women that heart disease is their #1 killer (from 34 percent in 2000 to 56 percent in 2012) many still fail to make the connection between its risk factors and their personal risk of developing heart disease.
 In fact, this disease kills one out of every four American women.

-The Heart Truth created and introduced the Red Dress as the national symbol for women and heart disease awareness in 2002 to deliver an urgent wake-up call to American women.
-The Red Dress® reminds women of the need to protect their heart health, and inspires them to take action.
+The Heart Truth created and introduced the Red Dress® as the national symbol for women and heart disease awareness in 2002 to deliver an urgent wake-up call to American women.
+The Red Dress® inspires women to take action to protect their heart health.

 While heart disease risk begins to rise in middle age, heart disease develops over time and can start at a young age, even in the teen years.
 It's never too early, or too late, to take action to prevent and control the risk factors for heart disease.
 The Heart Truth is building awareness of women's heart disease and empowering women to reduce and prevent their risk.
 It is reaching women with important heart health messages in community settings through a diverse network of national and grassroots partner organizations.